McKillroy/hpx_snippets/documentation/source/component_clients.rst

 .. code-block:: text

-   " A component is a C++ object which can be accessed remotely.
+   "A component is a C++ object which can be accessed remotely.
     A component can also contain member functions which can be invoked remotely.
     These are referred to as component actions."

 **The component containing the functionality is called the "server".** Whenever you create an HPX component with the well known CRTP pattern, like: